Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Tensor_4_arithmetic.rst

 Tensor-scalar arithmetic
 *****************************
-Tensor can also performs arithmetic operation with scalar.
+Arithmetic operations between a Tensor and a scalar can be performed.
 For example:

 * In python: